andresjesse/next13-deploy-ssh/README.md

 Configure your project build to `output: "standalone"` in `next.config.js`.

+Setup github permissions for workflow: From your repository Settings >> Actions >> General, scroll down to Workflow permissions >> enable Read and Write permissions.

 ## Add SSH Key as a SECRET

 Open your repository Settings >> Secrets and Variables >> Actions >> Tab Secrets.